aleksey-stukalov/session-attributes/README.md

 ## Functional Overview

 The application retrieves information about the related business user for a logged-in user and adds it into the session attribures, so it can be taken from it at any time.
-Find the implementation of this part [here]()
+Find the implementation of this part [here](https://github.com/aleksey-stukalov/session-attributes/blob/master/modules/web/src/com/company/sattr/web/SattrApp.java)

-In the [main screen implementation]() contains an example of how you can access this session attribute from the controller.
+In the [main screen implementation](https://github.com/aleksey-stukalov/session-attributes/blob/master/modules/web/src/com/company/sattr/web/screens/ExtAppMainWindow.java) contains an example of how you can access this session attribute from the controller.
 It sets a lookup field (in the top right corner) to a value, that is saved in the business user coming from session attributes.

 ## Useful Links

-1. Read how to hook global application actions like login in the official [documentation](https://doc.cuba-platform.com/manual-6.5/gui_web.html).
-Find how it is implemented in this project [here] and [here].
+1. Read how to hook global application actions like login in the official [documentation](https://doc.cuba-platform.com/manual-latest/gui_web.html).
+Find how it is implemented in this project [here](https://github.com/aleksey-stukalov/session-attributes/blob/master/modules/web/src/com/company/sattr/web/SattrApp.java) and [here](https://github.com/aleksey-stukalov/session-attributes/blob/master/modules/web/src/com/company/sattr/web-spring.xml).
-2. Learn how to manipulate with the session attributes by reading [this chapter]() of the docs.
+2. Learn how to manipulate with the session attributes by reading [this chapter](https://doc.cuba-platform.com/manual-latest/session_attr.html) of the docs.